 There are a variety items to account for when estimating a commercial or industrial painting job.
 Here are some of the main aspects you’ll need to consider.

 When calculating the area requiring painting, you should multiply the length of each wall by the height.
 Then you’ll need to add the numbers together to get the total square footage.

 Don’t forget to calculate all of the areas that don’t require paint, including windows and doors, subtracting their total square footage from that of the outside walls.

 Typically, one gallon of paint will cover around 400 square feet of smooth surface and 300 feet of a textured surface.
 For two coats, this amount will double.

 Total Cost of Materials

 High-quality exterior paint can cost as much as $40 per gallon, which can add up quickly depending on the size of the project.

 While paint can take up a large portion of the final cost, you should also account for other materials such as brushes, rollers, paint trays, drop cloths, and more.

-If you want an estimate for commercial or industrial painting that is as accurate as possible, with everything accounted for and no hidden fees that might show up later, turn to Commercial Painting and Decorating.
+If you want an estimate for commercial or industrial painting that is as accurate as possible, with everything accounted for and no hidden fees that might show up later, Independence Painting Co. can help.
 We’ll provide a complete estimate based on your unique project specifications, with every aspect included to give you a full picture of the project before starting.